-Scope of 'transaction'

-Companies disclosing confidential information should carefully consider the definition of "transaction" and the manner in which the term is negotiated (e.g., was the term broadened or narrowed during negotiations, what did the parties contemplate during the negotiations, etc.).
-Given the Chancery Court's discussion, parties might define "transaction" to include a "negotiated" or "mutually agreeable" business combination between the parties or specify that the use of the information will not be "in any way detrimental" to the disclosing party, and specifically exclude offers made directly to shareholders.

-Acquirers and parties receiving confidential information might tailor the definition to include business transactions "negotiated or otherwise," thereby including offers made directly to shareholders.
+- Scope of "Transaction".
+Companies disclosing confidential information should carefully consider the definition of "Transaction" and the manner in which the term is negotiated (e.g., was the term broadened or narrowed during negotiations, what did the parties contemplate during the negotiations, etc.).
+Given the Court's discussion, parties might define "Transaction" to include a "negotiated" or "mutually agreeable" business combination between the parties or specify that the use of the information will not be "in any way detrimental" to the disclosing party, and specifically exclude offers made directly to shareholders.
+Acquirors and parties receiving confidential information might tailor the definition to include business transactions "negotiated or otherwise" thereby including offers made directly to shareholders. - Disclosure of Confidential Information.

-Disclosure of confidential information

 Parties negotiating non-disclosure agreements might consider limiting the parties' ability to rely on the "except as required by law" exemption by specifically limiting such exemption to those disclosures required by discovery obligation or judicial process (i.e., having received oral questions, interrogatories, requests for information or documents in legal proceedings, subpoena, civil investigative demand or other similar process).
 When the party receiving confidential information believes there is a possibility of a transaction turning hostile, the party receiving confidential information should consider including an express provision permitting disclosures of confidential information under securities laws or stock exchange rules (including in connection with a public offer).
 Furthermore, the party receiving confidential information should be careful not to make disclosures in press releases, conference calls, communications with the press if such disclosures are prohibited under the non-disclosure agreement (regardless of whether such confidential information was previously disclosed in SEC filings in accordance with the terms of a non-disclosure agreement).

-Although Vulcan may have been successful in this case, relying on the "indirect protection" argument (i.e., that the other terms of the agreement achieve the same result as a standstill) is uncertain.

-©2012 Thomson Reuters 5

-Standstill
+• Standstill.
 If parties want to ensure the protection a standstill affords, they need to include one in the agreement.
 Although Vulcan may have been successful in this case, relying on the "indirect protection" argument (i.e., that the other terms of the agreement achieve the same result as a standstill) is uncertain.